 You're reading along in a book you enjoy, when suddenly you notice something wrong.
 Maybe it's a fantasy story in a medieval setting and somebody refers to "oxygen."
 Maybe an awkward description makes you think a woman is dangling backwards to the floor instead of being carried romantically across a threshold.
-Maybe it's The Da Vinci Code , and you notice a character is on the wrong side of the Seine.
+Maybe it's , and you notice a character is on the wrong side of the Seine.

 Anachronisms, sloppy writing, and sloppy research.
 It's a writerly flaw called being "thrown out of the story."
 Because instead of remaining in the world the writer has created, you back up, scratch your head, and say, huh?
 WTF?